-(1) Fl/Lt Eddie Hearn was not the us usual bomb aimer for this crew.
-F/O. Mick Manus was unable to fly on this operation due to sickness.
+(1) Flt Lt.
+Eddie Hearn was not the usual bomb aimer for this crew.
+Fg Off.
+Mick Manus was unable to fly on this operation due to sickness.

-The CWGC offered to move the crew graves to a military cemetery - they refused.
+The CWGC offered to move the crew graves to a military cemetery which was turned down.

 Sgt.
 Arthur Donald Mellish.
 La Frenaye Churchyard, Seine-Maritime, France.
 Son of Arthur George and Florence Sarah Mellish, of Tooting, Surrey, England.